 - Simply click Next till Finish in the Extend Volume Wizard window.

-Extend OS drive with partition software
+Extend OS drive with free partition software

 Drag the left border rightwards to shrink it, you may also enter an amount in the box behind Unallocated space before.
 (1024MB=1GB)